tasos71/hms-restore-test/hms-test-availability/README.md

 # Test Availability of Hive Metastore Service

-Tests if Hive Metastore Service (HMS) is up and running and can be used over the Thrift API.
+A suite of `pytest` to test if Hive Metastore Service (HMS) is up and running and can be used over the Thrift API.

-Currently only list operations (for catalogs, databases and tables) are used, only testing read-only operations on Hive Metastore.
+Both list operations (for catalogs, databases and tables) are used as well as a create and drop of a table is tested, so we are sure that the Hive Metastore is up and running for read as well as write operations.
-The create, alter and drop of a table needs to be implemented as well, to also test write operations on the Hive Metastore.

 ## Prepare environment